Arbor Trust Wealth Advisors LLC Has $2.90 Million Holdings in Stryker Co. (NYSE:SYK)

 The company also recently disclosed a quarterly dividend, which will be paid on Friday, July 30th.
 Shareholders of record on Wednesday, June 30th will be given a $0.63 dividend.
 This represents a $2.52 dividend on an annualized basis and a yield of 0.98%.
 The ex-dividend date of this dividend is Tuesday, June 29th.
 Stryker’s payout ratio is 33.92%.

 Several equities analysts recently issued reports on SYK shares.
-Robert W. Baird boosted their target price on shares of Stryker from $265.00 to $292.00 and gave the company an “outperform” rating in a report on Wednesday, April 28th.
-Truist boosted their target price on shares of Stryker from $245.00 to $255.00 in a report on Wednesday, April 28th.
+Morgan Stanley boosted their target price on shares of Stryker from $265.00 to $280.00 and gave the company an “overweight” rating in a report on Tuesday, May 4th.
+Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell boosted their target price on shares of Stryker from $264.00 to $303.00 in a report on Wednesday, April 28th.
 Citigroup boosted their target price on shares of Stryker from $264.00 to $303.00 in a report on Wednesday, April 28th.
 Wells Fargo & Company boosted their target price on shares of Stryker from $265.00 to $300.00 and gave the company an “overweight” rating in a report on Tuesday, May 4th.
-Finally, Deutsche Bank Aktiengesellschaft lifted their price target on shares of Stryker from $251.00 to $285.00 and gave the company a “buy” rating in a research note on Wednesday, April 28th.
+Finally, Barclays began coverage on shares of Stryker in a research note on Monday.
+They issued an “underweight” rating and a $280.00 price target for the company.
 One research analyst has rated the stock with a sell rating, six have issued a hold rating and twelve have given a buy rating to the stock.
 Stryker currently has a consensus rating of “Buy” and an average target price of $267.38.

 In other Stryker news, CEO Kevin Lobo sold 107,795 shares of the business’s stock in a transaction dated Tuesday, May 4th.
 The shares were sold at an average price of $255.79, for a total value of $27,572,883.05.
 The transaction was disclosed in a legal filing with the SEC, which is available through this hyperlink.
 Also, CFO Glenn S. Boehnlein sold 2,000 shares of the business’s stock in a transaction dated Monday, March 1st.
 The shares were sold at an average price of $246.01, for a total transaction of $492,020.00.
 Following the completion of the transaction, the chief financial officer now owns 12,321 shares in the company, valued at $3,031,089.21.
 The disclosure for this sale can be found here.
 Insiders sold a total of 113,795 shares of company stock valued at $29,064,903 over the last ninety days.
 6.70% of the stock is currently owned by insiders.